holgerl/hilvl/CONTRIBUTING.md

 ## Running tests

 Hilvl has an extensive test suite that should cover all the features in the language.
-To run them, simply execute `node hl-tests.js`
+To run them, simply run `node tests\run-tests.js`

+To run a single test, you can run `node tests\run-tests.js [FILENAME]`

 ## Important principles